gesinger/debugvideo-com/docs/segment-issues.md

 ```

 :::tip Try it yourself
 Try to make a single segment VOD HLS manifest and play it back in a browser's video player.
-If you need a segment, you can take an MP4 and covert it to TS while preserving the codecs via ffmpeg:
+If you need a segment, you can take an MP4 and convert it to TS while preserving the codecs via ffmpeg:

 ```bash
 ffmpeg -i some-mp4.mp4 -c copy some-segment.ts